Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 - Conflicker
 	- It worked by exploiting a vulnerability in Windows's "server service", and was able to create backdoors in infected systems
 	- this exploit was fixed in 2008
-	- the second change to this virus worked by exploiting another vulnerability in windows Autorun function
+	- the second change to this virus worked by exploiting another vulnerability in "windows Autorun" function
 	- even though the second one was also fixed, it was patched late, and around 7 million devices were infected with backdoors and these computers were connected to botnet networks.
 - ILoveYou
 	- was a computer worm that spread through email attachments